cho2/geeko-gtk-theme/README.md

 Geeko is a modified version of [Arc Theme](https://github.com/horst3180/Arc-theme), flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Budgie, Pantheon, Xfce, MATE, etc.

+## Why fork?

+I never agreed with overuse of blue tint in Arc, however I really love layout of whole theme (and overuse of blue affect your sleep).
+Basic philosphy behind was to implement openSUSE colours on neutral background like grey (greenish grey doesn't look good in my experience).
+I will let blue stay on Arch/Fedora/Solus ;)

 ## Geeko is available in three variants

 ##### Geeko